ArtemIlinn/spotifysongs/README.md

 # Spotify Songs Analysis

-If you ever wanted you spotify rewind but not ready for to wait the end of the year, here is a solution!
+If you ever wanted you Spotify Rewind but not ready for to wait till the end of the year, here is a solution!
+\

 Project provides a solution for the process of data extraction from Spotify Personal Library, in particular - list of favorite songs, using Spotify API, spotipy library, as well as Numpy and Pandas for leveraging the data.